mpearon/govee-api/README.md

 ## Goal
 High-level, I intend to further automate the Govee ecosystem.
 Initially, this will just be an exploratory practice.
 As I progress through the project, I might formalize my approach.

+## Instructions
+Right now, this is a simple PowerShell module, so you just need to import it via `Import-Module`.

 ## To-do
 - [X] Poll devices
 	- via `Get-GoveeDevice`